 - Hyperkeratotic capillary-venous malformation

-- Classic “popcorn ball” appearance with complete hypointense rim on T2
+- Classic “popcorn ball” appearance with complete hypointense rim on T2-weighted imaging

 - Modality specific